GeMID: Generalizable Models for IoT Device Identification

+A critical issue in current DI research is the reliance on flow and window statistics, which capture network environment dynamics rather than device-specific behavior.
+This study demonstrates that such statistical methods fail to generalize across diverse settings, undermining their reliability.
+In contrast, features from individual packets offer a robust alternative, as they are less influenced by external variables.
+This distinction has profound implications, potentially questioning the validity of numerous existing studies.

 In this study, we explicitly focus on developing DI model instances that are demonstrably generalizable across network environments.
 We measure this using multiple datasets containing the same devices operating in different network environments.
 We use a two-stage process to develop the models.
 The first stage involves feature and model selection, and focuses on identifying device-independent features that do not display over-dependence on their network environment.
+Thus, while our work incorporates a sophisticated feature selection method, its purpose is to serve our primary goal: demonstrating a new, more robust methodology for creating and validating generalizable DI models.

 In the second stage, we use an independent dataset to train device-specific model instances.
 We then use a further dataset, containing the same devices operating in a different network environment, to evaluate the generalizability of these device-specific models.

-We make the following contributions to the field of DI: \begin{enumerate} \item \textbf{Comprehensive evaluation of model generalizability}: We provide an extensive assessment of ML-based DI models across diverse network environments, highlighting key factors that influence generalizability. \item \textbf{Novel study framework for assessing generalizability}: We introduce a two stage framework specifically designed to evaluate the generalizability of DI models across varied conditions, offering a more rigorous methodology for testing model robustness. \item \textbf{Insight into feature selection and its impact on generalizability}: We demonstrate how the method of feature selection and construction critically impacts the generalizability of DI models.
-In particular, we show that features derived from individual packet characteristics lead to superior generalizability compared to those based on flow or window statistics.